BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/communication/2-osc.md

 Ok, nice but that is nothing special.
 We could get the same effect by using the [MouseX](https://doc.sccode.org/Classes/MouseX.html) and [MouseY](https://doc.sccode.org/Classes/MouseY.html) ugens without using any explicit OSC communication.
-However, this example shows, how OSC opens up the space of possiblities because suddenly we are communicating with another program running in the network.
+However, this example shows how OSC opens up the space of possibilities because suddenly we are communicating with another program running in the network.

 ## Sending Messages